Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 critical -> by how much do we multiply the damage on a critical hit.
 If not present, it's x2 range -> for bows, crossbows etc. how far can we shoot.
 Works the same way as spell range or darkvision range.

 Flags, like martial = true, simple = true or reach = true, define whether some feat/talent effects apply to this weapon.
+The exotic = true flag, while redundant, makes it possible for tooltips to work correctly.

 Armor
 slot = BODY -> armor